bzapal/usb-2-10-100m-ethernet-adapter-rd9700/README.md

 From here, network specific options should be configured (such as: automatic configuration of IPv4 with DHCP, etc.) as per user's need - as in this example: <br>
 ![](images/02.png)

-NOTE: This interface gets assigned a random MAC address: <br>
+NOTES: This interface gets assigned a random MAC address.
+The reported USB connection throughput is 12 Mbps (USB 1.1, not (advertised) USB 2.0 speeds), thus data throughputs will be in the 600-700 KiB/s range.<br>

 ![](images/03.png)